How to Plan Christmas – in July

 The Details of Christmas Planning

-So if we’ve got the WHY solid, then the rest is easy.
+Once we’ve got the WHY solid, then the rest is easy.

 In this week’s series, we’re going to look at four main areas of Christmas planning.
 I think almost everything you might plan for Christmas will fall into one of these categories.
-Want to tell I’m wrong?
+Want to tell me I’m wrong?
 Leave a comment!

 • Experiences – aka How You Spend Your Time, time management in the abstract but also the particular things to do and experience during the holiday season.